jamiekimyu/push-notification/README.md

-# OneSignal React Native Example

-This repo goes along with a comprehensive tutorial on setting up OneSignal in React Native.
-(TODO).
+# Simple Push Notification-Enabled Mobile App

+Stater Code was found in the following repo: https://github.com/spencercarli/react-native-onesignal-example

-If you want to try this out you'll need to make sure you setup the proper permissions with Apple and Google then swap out keys in `AppDelegate.m` and `build.gradle` (more information in the blog post).
+For code to compile properly permissions with Apple and Google must be obtained (for push notifications) and keys in 'AppDelegate.m' and 'build.gradle' must be replaced.

+Instructions:
+npm install
+npm start

+Main file is located in 'App.js'